opencog/opencog/opencog/nlp/relex2logic/README.md

     1. Question word questions, except “which” (handled in branching scheme helpers so far)
         1. “who” / “what”
-            - Who ate the pizza.
+            - Who ate the pizza?
             - What did he do?
             - What did he eat?
         2. “when” / “where” / “how”-manner